 “It all comes down to a very simple message, which is early experiences literally shape our biology, create either a strong or a weak foundation for all the health, learning, and behavior that follow for a lifetime.”

-I love thinking about those systems of predictability, whether they are little things like tucking our child in bed each night with a bedtime story, or a prayer huddle before they leave for school, or that beautiful “welcoming response” when they come into a room.
+I love thinking about those systems of predictability.
+Whether they are tucking our child in bed each night with a bedtime story, a prayer huddle before they leave for school, or that beautiful “welcoming response” when they come into a room.

-Simple things make such a difference in mothering.
+May we remember that the simple and small things we put our love into make such a difference in mothering.

 The closeness of a mother and child.

 The beauty of showing a child new things.
 Of teaching.
-Of that natural melting of bodies into each other.
+That magic of natural melting of bodies into each other.

 Thank you for all the light you are and share 🙂